spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 }
 ```

-Also, this project has the `spring-cloud-function-kotlin` as a dependency to apply functional configuration support for Kotlin functions, defined as follows:
+Also, this project has the `spring-cloud-function-kotlin` as a dependency to apply functional configuration support for Kotlin functions, which is defined as follows:

 ```
 <dependency>